mankadronit/60DaysofUdacity-Challenge/README.md

 - Fine tuned the model and cleaned up the code so that it can be submitted for evaluation.
 - Learned quite a lot about hyperparameter optimization and transfer learning while doing this hackathon.
 - I would like to encourage all the paticipants: @Helena Barmer @Abhishek Lalwani @sourav kumar @Jess @Shahana @Vikas Sharma @Shanmugapriya @Ruchika Khemka @Naas Mohamed @Deepak @Shubhangi Jena @par @Droid @KT  @Francesca @Jaffar @Aniket Thomas @Vebby @Archit  @Halwai Aftab Hasan @Shivam Raisharma @Hitoishi Das @cibaca   @Shashank Jain @Nirupama Singh  @Perez Ogayo @shivu @Anita Goldpergel @Ivy
 ---

+### Day 18 - Monday, 15th July

+- Finally submitted my kernel for Hackathon Blossom.
+Thank you to all the organizers in #sg_hackathon-orgnizrs.
+My Kernel link: https://www.kaggle.com/ronitmankad/flower-classification-using-pytorch

+- Started reading Hands On Machine Learning with ScikitLearn and Tensorflow.

+---